OCD and Anxiety

 Why Choose Rogers

-We understand seeing your teen struggle with OCD, anxiety, and depression can be difficult.
-Our new residential OCD, Anxiety, and Depression Center for adolescents (age 13 to 17) offers the care, hope, and support your child needs to address a primary diagnosis of an anxiety disorder with significant co-occurring depression.
+Our residential OCD, Anxiety, and Depression Center for adolescents (age 13 to 17) offers the care, hope, and support for children with a primary diagnosis of an anxiety disorder with significant co-occurring depression.
 Located in Oconomowoc, Wisconsin, patients can expect a stay of eight to nine weeks, but timing is depending on each patient’s individual progress and situation.

-Led by a board-certified psychiatrist, our multi-disciplinary team will work together with your son or daughter to address their OCD and anxiety through cognitive behavioral therapy (CBT), exposure and response prevention (ERP), and behavioral activation.
-To address your child’s depression we’ll also incorporate dialectical behavior therapy (DBT) components throughout treatment.
+Led by a board-certified psychiatrist, our multi-disciplinary team works together with adolescents in our care to address their OCD and anxiety.
+Patients will participate in cognitive behavioral therapy (CBT), exposure and response prevention (ERP), and behavioral activation.
+To address a child’s depression we also incorporate dialectical behavior therapy (DBT) components throughout treatment.

 A combination of group and individual work is facilitated by the patient’s therapist, school teacher, experiential therapists, behavior specialists, and residential care specialists.
-Additionally, family involvement and education is a key part of recovery that allows for more effective treatment and eases the transition after treatment.
+Additionally, family involvement and education are key components of recovery that allow for more effective treatment and eases the transition after treatment.

 Bradley L. Erickson, MD, is board certified in both adult psychiatry and in child and adolescent psychiatry, and serves as medical director of Child and Adolescent Inpatient Care and OCD, Anxiety, ...